lostfiles/Django-starter/README.md

 # Django Starter CLI

-A CLI tool for quickly bootstrapping new Django projects preconfigured with **Tailwind CSS, DaisyUI, AlpineJS, HTMX, Django-partials, Django-cotton, and allauth**.
+A CLI tool for quickly bootstrapping new Django projects preconfigured with **Tailwind CSS, DaisyUI, AlpineJS, HTMX, Django-partials, Django-cotton, live broswer reloading, and allauth**.

 This tool automates:
 - Cloning the Django starter template